nataliesstewart/nataliesstewart.github.io/_posts/2020-08-21-the-l-pieces-2.md

 Two square tangles with the same number of endpoints on opposing edges have a clear notion of *vertical* or *horizontal* composition done by gluin, depending on which edges are being glued together.

 It's a consequence of the main theorem of the forthcoming paper that a link which subdivides into a hyperbolic square tangle is hyperbolic, and a square tangle which decomposes into two hyperbolic square tangles is hyperbolic.
-There are lower bounds on volumes going along with that, but we won't worry to much.
+There are lower bounds on volumes going along with that, but we won't worry too much.
 I'd rather give a double category.

 **Definition.**